Chipdelmal/MoNeT/docs/dataCompression.md

 2. Clean the data to ensure data is consistent & usable
 3. Convert cleaned data into a dictionary where it follows this format: {header : array of column values}
 4. For each compression algorithm we will complete the following steps
-  - Start a timer
+  - Start a timer.
   - Pickle and compress the data.
-Note: For the Zip compression algorithm, we skipped this step
+  - Record the time.
+(Note: For the Zip compression algorithm, we skipped this step)
-  - Record the time
-  - Open output directory & write compressed data into the appropriate (.zip, .xz, .gz, .gz2)
+  - Open output directory & write compressed data into the appropriate (.zip, .xz, .gz, .gz2).
-  - Record the time
+  - Record the time.

 After collecting this data, we generated the following plots to assist us with our analysis.

-Plots:

 <center>